 For SSI benefits, you must not have too much income or assets (and the SSA will count part of your family's income and assets if you live at home).
 Learn more about SSI eligibility.

-In addition, to qualify for disability benefits, you can't be earning more than approximately $1,200 per month by working.
+In addition, to qualify for disability benefits, you can't be earning more than approximately $1,600 per month from work activity.

 Need a lawyer?
 Start here.